rsmendoza1/my-first-repo/README.md

 Staying active, drawing and spending time with my cats.

 ## What I am Doing Now
+• Focusing on freelance graphic and illustration services
+• Obtaining my certification for Front End Web Development at San Diego Continuing Education
+• Building my Etsy shop so I can showcase and sell my artwork
-Working fulltime for the County of San Diego, freelance design services, working on an Etsy shop with my artwork and revamping my web development skills.
+• Working fulltime for the County of San Diego

 [website](https://raquelmendoza.com/) | [linkedin](https://www.linkedin.com/in/raquel-mendoza/) | [instagram](https://devpost.com/rsmendoza1)